 Host computers equipped with Thunderbolt 3 have the ability to install various updates including NVM (Thunderbolt 3 related Non-volatile memory) and PD (Power Delivery) firmware, UEFI BIOS, supplemental Thunderbolt 3 software utilities (for authentication) and various drivers to resolve potential issues and increase compatibility with new Thunderbolt 3 products as they are released.

 System manufacturers have substantial discretion in how they implement various technical elements and features.
-As a result, compatibility information is complex, and many currently available Thunderbolt 3 systems aren’t fully compatible with our dual graphics adapters.
+As a result, compatibility information is complex.
+As a result many currently available Thunderbolt 3 systems are not fully compatible with our Thunderbolt 3 dual graphics adapters (we do our best to maintain compatibility tables of the individual product pages).
 Some systems may only be equipped with a single DisplayPort (DP) Alternate Mode (Alt Mode) line to the Thunderbolt 3 port which limits the port to a single display output.
 Due to this limitation some systems won’t be able to take advantage of our dual port Thunderbolt 3 graphics adapters regardless of firmware/software updates.
 This is a physical hardware limitation.

-Many system manufacturers are also shipping with devices with older firmware and may or may not have updated versions available for download at this time.
-The latest Thunderbolt 3 firmware cannot be downloaded from Intel directly, as it first it has to be customized by the system manufacturer.
-Intel has a Thunderbolt updates page with some update information but as of this writing the list if fairly small.
-Currently our TBT3-HDMI2X and TBT3-DP2X adapters require the host system to have a Thunderbolt 3 firmware update with NVM version 14 or higher in order to work properly.
+Many system manufacturers ship systems with older firmware and may or may not have updated versions available for download at this time.
+The latest Thunderbolt 3 firmware for a specific system cannot be downloaded from Intel directly, as it first it has to be customized by the original system manufacturer.
+Intel has a Thunderbolt updates page with some update information, but as of this writing the list if fairly small.
+Currently our TBT3-HDMI2X-83 and TBT3-DP2X-83 adapters require the host system to have a Thunderbolt 3 firmware update with NVM version 14 or higher in order to work properly.
 The latest UEFI BIOS update from your system manufacturer must be installed before updating the NVM firmware.